April Op-ed for the Bridge River Lillooet News

 The two cougars who were seen together are unusual for the species, though not unheard of; according to Wikipedia they will sometimes pair up to hunt.
 No doubt that would make them significantly more effective, not to mention brazen.
 Two cougars could easily mow through the available stock of domesticated and feral cats unlucky enough to be outside at night, and then what?
 I’m the furthest thing from an expert, but I’m guessing that larger prey would be their next target.
 And though historically there have been very few human deaths caused by cougars, it has crossed my mind that my body would provide them with a few high-calorie meals.

 In the absence of any reliable method of keeping myself safe from this ambush predator I shall continue to take my cues from my dog, who understands instinctively that the cougar is boss.
-I shall endeavor to believe that living among them, at close range, is cool and admirable in a guaranteed rugged sort of way.
+I shall endeavour to believe that living among them, at close range, is cool and admirable in a guaranteed rugged sort of way.
 And it sure makes me want to install an infrared wildlife camera.